 One of the best ways to create overall strength, good posture and better balance is by strengthening what’s called your “core,” the muscles in the center of your body—abs, back and obliques.
-Fitness authority Dr. Karl Knopf, author of many books aimed at people over age 50, has just published his latest, Core Strength For 50+, and in it he details eight programs with over 75 exercises designed to improve posture, prevent low back issues, boost in physical activities and avoid injuries.
+Fitness authority Dr. Karl Knopf, author of many books aimed at people over age 50, has just published his latest book, Core Strength for 50+: A Customized Program for Safely Toning Ab, Back, and Oblique Muscles.
+In it he details eight programs with over 75 exercises designed to improve posture, prevent low back issues, boost in physical activities and avoid injuries.
 The exercises allow you to choose your own mix of equipment-free moves done on an exercise mat and those that use a stability ball or resistance/stretching strap.

 Next up: In Part V of this series, you’ll learn about taking how simple safety steps in your home will reduce your repeat fracture risk.